FireGen-Loading/Brainfuck_Extended/README.md

 run shared Brainfuck Extended file, run a Brainfuck Extended file, but both files share the same data segment. to execute a file, a path in the format of a C string must be supplied.

 the path similairly command line call has to be mapped out on the data segment first and then the data pointer moved to the start of the string.

+## example files:

+* the file named `file.txt`

+## how to compile?

+it a single C file i think you can figure it out

+## how to run it?

+like a command line command, `./BrainFuckExt.exe file.txt`

+isn't exactly rocket science